 Sealed sources are to be leak tested by the Internal Radioisotope Permit holder, as required.
 Prior to leak testing, all leak-test procedures shall be demonstrated to the Radiation Safety Officer for appropriateness.
 Removable radioactive contamination in excess of 200 Bq is to be reported immediately to the Radiation Safety Officer.

-- Using forceps or tweezers, wipe all external surfaces of the source container with a cotton-tipped swab or a small piece of ethanol-moistened (50%) filter paper.
-For tritium foils, wipe adjacent area. - (2) Measure the radioactivity of the wipe by liquid scintillation counting or gamma-well counting. - (3) If the total radioactivity of the wipe exceeds 200 Bq, report immediately to the Radiation Safety Officer. - (4) Record all results on a Contamination Control form (see Appendix V).
+- (1) Using forceps or tweezers, wipe all external surfaces of the source container with a cotton-tipped swab or a small piece of ethanol-moistened (50%) filter paper.
+For tritium foils, wipe adjacent area. - (2) Measure the radioactivity of the wipe by liquid scintillation counting or gammawell counting. - (3) If the total radioactivity of the wipe exceeds 200 Bq, remove the source container from use and ensure the spread of any leakage or contamination is limited.
+Report immediately to the Radiation Safety Officer. - (4) Record all results on a Contamination Control form.